Archive Crucial Social Media Etiquette for Kids and Rules to Follow

 Table of contents:

 Based on Common Sense‘s report, two-thirds of kids join social media by the age of 14.
 Yet, social media are not entirely safe for children.
 That’s why major social media such as Facebook, Instagram, and Twitter require users to be 13 years old or older.
-Kids are threatened by safety and health risks by coming across inappropriate content and cyber criminals on social media.
+Children can come across safety and health risks on social media, such as inappropriate content and cyber criminals.
 Kids, however, can avoid these risks by following social media etiquette and rules.
 Keep on reading to find out what these rules are and how social media etiquette for kids can help your child.

 On Our Blog: